subrotosanyal/assessment-portal/portal/backend/data/assignments/qa-cancer/docs/instructions.md

 Notes:
 - Your tests must navigate to http://localhost:8085/.
 - Use Playwright test runner.
+- For `bug-report.md`, list each defect with: id, area, severity, steps, expected vs actual.
+- For `exploratory-notes.md`, capture at least one charter, the data you used, and the observations/risks you would follow up on.

 ## How grading works
 The grader will: